mithun96/InterviewPrep-Java/Knowledge/Cracking_The_Coding_Interview_Notes.md

 	example: for amazon, you have to make sure that the payments goes through, orders are placed before images and buttons work.

 2. Knowing How the Piece Fit Together:
-	Do you udnersatnd how software works?
+	Do you understand how the software works?
 	How it might fit into a greater ecosystem?
-	Example: For google docs, got to test intergration with Gmail, plug-in and other componets, rather than open, edit and save.
+	Example: For google docs, got to test intergration with Gmail, plug-in and other components, rather than open, edit and save.

 3. Organization:
-	Do you approach the prblem in a structured manner?
+	Do you approach the problem in a structured manner?
 	Categorize tests into what the features should do.

 4. Practicality:
 	Can you actually create reasonable testing plans?
 	Example: if a user reports that the software crashes when they open a specifice image, and you just tell them to install the software that is not practical.
-Yours test need to feasible and realistic for the compnay to implement.
+Your test need to feasible and realistic for the company to implement.

 ## Questions to ask: